RemarkableAlly/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 8-print_array.c | a function that prints n elements of an array of integers, n is the number of elements of the array to be printed
 9-strcpy.c | a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest
-100-actoi.c | a function that convert a string to an integer
+100-actoi.c | a function that convert a string to an integer 101-keygen.c | a program that generates random valid passwords for the program 101-crackme